gokuladrke/Web_development_JS_MScCS/README.md

 </script>
 <ul>
   <li id='time'></li>
-  <li markdown = "1">If you want to ask anything related to the training sessions, please make use of the [comment](#write-your-comments-below) section in the end of the page</li>
+  <li markdown = "1">If you want to ask anything related to the training sessions, please make use of the [comment](#write-your-comments-below) section in the end of the page
 </ul>

 ## Schedule